Digital Benefits Network

 Our research so far has included:

-• landscape research documenting authentication and identity proofing practices in initial online benefits applications across the country;
+• landscape research documenting account creation and identity proofing practices in initial online benefits applications across the country (updated in December 2024);

 • a guide to federal government activities related to digital identity; and